fabianaba/Insurance_Cross_Sell/README.md

 ## 2. Business assumptions

-* Pursuing a Vehicle Insurance is NOT mandatory under the law
+* Pursuing Vehicle Insurance is NOT mandatory for this case study.

 * The sales team works with Google Sheets as a corporate tool.
 The solution must be presented in the same format.